Risks and side effects of dialysis

-- the loss of normal kidney function
+- loss of normal kidney function

-- the dietary restrictions associated with dialysis
+- dietary restrictions associated with dialysis

 Low blood pressure

 Low blood pressure (hypotension) is one of the most common side effects of haemodialysis.
-It can be caused by the drop in fluid levels that occurs during dialysis.
+It can be caused by the drop in fluid levels during dialysis.
 Low blood pressure can cause nausea and dizziness.